 You've reached the crux of mountain biking near The Bitterroot Mile that demands effort but rewards with exhilaration.
 Pedaling at a breezy 12-14 mph next to a stunning, rushing stream sets an idyllic scene for any cyclist.
 This area offers more than just scenic backdrops; it presents climbs that, while challenging, are entirely conquerable and worth every drop of sweat when you know what awaits on the other side.

-Reaching Lolo Pass after a steady four-mile ascent opens up to an adrenaline-pumping six-mile descent following Lascha River towards awe-inspiring vistas reminiscent of journeying closer to the Pacific Coast's allure.
-We encourage taking breaks like at Lascha Lodge where bicyclists find warm welcomes and free camping spots behind their quaint store, making rest as part of the adventure itself.
+Reaching Lolo Pass requires a sustained climb of more than 30 miles from Lolo, MT, gaining over 3,000 feet in elevation.
+The reward is a long descent along the Lochsa River corridor, with sweeping views deep into the Clearwater National Forest towards awe-inspiring vistas reminiscent of journeying closer to the Pacific Coast's allure.
+We encourage taking breaks at Lochsa Lodge, a rustic stop near Lolo Pass that offers meals, lodging, and camping just off Highway 12.
 With services scarce until another 66 miles out, these moments provide peaceful pauses among pine trees before dinner under evening hues across from picturesque views only Montana can offer.

 Post-Ride Activities at The Bitter Root Mile

 After pushing your limits on the high-mountain circuit at The Bitterroot Mile, you're ready for some well-earned relaxation and celebration.
-We welcome every participant back to the Barn with open arms, offering cold drinks to quench your thirst and a barbecue feast courtesy of the Bitterroot Backcountry Cyclists.
+After long rides, many cyclists head to local favorites like Lolo Peak Brewery or riverside spots in Hamilton, or join volunteer trail days and community events hosted by the Bitterroot Backcountry Cyclists.
 It's not just about refueling; it's also our way of celebrating your achievement alongside fellow riders.

 Safety Tips While Riding Remote Trails